mchalapuk/hyper-text-slider/doc/javascript-api.md

 There are 3 phases of a transition.
 Each phase is identified by a [phase class name](class-names.md#transition-phase-class-names) that is set by the Phaser on the container DOM element.
 Transitions are as follows.

- 1. When transition is started, [ht-before-transition](class-names.md#ht-before-transition) class name is set on container DOM element.
+ 1. When transition is started, <a href="class-names.md#ht-before-transition">ht-before-transition</a> class name is set on container
+   DOM element.
 This phase is used to prepare all DOM elements inside a container element.
    In case of slide's content, `opacity` is set to `0` and `transform` is set to `scale(1.15)`.
    Slide is invisible and slightly zoomed-in.
 This phase lasts for 1 millisecond.
- 2. After 1 millisecond, next phase ([ht-during-transition](class-names.md#ht-during-transition)) is automatically started.
+ 2. After 1 millisecond, next phase (<a href="class-names.md#ht-during-transition">ht-during-transition</a>) is automatically started.
    This is when all animation happens.
 Contents of current slide fading away (`opacity:0; transform:scale(1);`) and next slide is fading-in (`opacity:1; transform:scale(1.35);`).
 This phase last long (typically seconds).
    Time varies depending on transition being used.
- 3. After animation is done, Phaser sets the phase to [ht-after-transition](class-names.md#ht-after-transition).
+ 3. After animation is done, Phaser sets the phase to <a href="class-names.md#ht-after-transition">ht-after-transition</a>.
    There is a possibility of altering CSS in this phase (e.g. slight change of font color), but in zoom-in-out there is no style change after transition.

-For all automatic phase changes to work, one of DOM elements that have transition specified must be added to the phaser as a phase trigger (see [.prototype.addPhaseTrigger(target, propertyName)](javascript-api.md#phaserprototypeaddphasetriggertarget-propertyname)).
+For all automatic phase changes to work, one of DOM elements that have transition specified must be added to the phaser as a phase trigger (see <a href="javascript-api.md#phaserprototypeaddphasetriggertarget-propertyname">.prototype.addPhaseTrigger(target, propertyName)</a>).
-Each time a transition on a phase trigger ends, [.prototype.nextPhase()](javascript-api.md#phaserprototypenextphase) method is called.
-During its startup, [Slider](javascript-api.md#slider) sets phase change triggers on [layout elements](class-names.md#layout-class-names) (background and contents) of each slide and calls proper phase change methods when slider controls are being used.
+Each time a transition on a phase trigger ends, <a href="javascript-api.md#phaserprototypenextphase">.prototype.nextPhase()</a> method is called.
+During its startup, <a href="javascript-api.md#slider">Slider</a> sets phase change triggers on [layout elements](class-names.md#layout-class-names) (background and contents) of each slide and calls proper phase change methods when slider controls are being used.

 > **NOTE**